anbox-cloud/discourse-docs/howto/install/deploy-juju.md

   * [Microsoft Azure](https://azure.microsoft.com/)
 * Your *Ubuntu Advantage for **Applications*** token.
 If you don't have one yet, [speak to your Canonical representative](https://anbox-cloud.io/contact-us).
 If you already have a UA Applications token, sign in on https://ubuntu.com/advantage to retrieve it.
   [note type="caution" status="Warning"]The *Ubuntu Advantage for **Infrastructure*** token that every user gets for free for personal use does **NOT** work and will result in a failed deployment.
 You must purchase a *Ubuntu Advantage for **Applications*** subscription by [contacting Canonical](https://anbox-cloud.io/contact-us).[/note]

-If you don't meet these requirements, you might still be able to install Anbox Cloud in a different way.
-See [Customise the installation](https://discourse.ubuntu.com/t/installation-customizing/17747) for details.

 ## Install Juju